 Your final grade will be determined according to the following formula:

-For all out-of-class papers, use a 12-point standard font.
+For all out-of-class papers, use a 12-point standard font (preferably Times New Roman).
 Double space your essays on plain white paper with one-inch margins.
+See The Little, Brown Handbook for manuscript guidelines.
 Please follow MLA format.

 Major Error Policy